Godarck/PipBoy-CYD-Project/README.md

 Line structure: (minutes remaining) name

-HP - heart rate indicator
+HP - stylized heart rate indicator

 HP - depends on the time of day (from 8 AM to 8 PM it decreases from 420 to 80).
 It then returns to its maximum at 3:00 AM